Best Things To Do in Lisbon

 Here, you will find the largest and most important tourist office in Lisbon.
 Although, you also have another one in the Foz Palace that is on Avda. da Liberdade and you have another one in the Rossio.

-The square is accessed by passing under the Arch of Via Augusta, which is the most commercial street in Lisbon.
+The square is accessed by passing under the Arch of Via Augusta, the most commercial street in Lisbon.

-It is a very elaborate arch with sculptures of famous characters and has the Latin inscription “VIRTUTIBUS MAIORUM UT SIT OMNIBUS DOCUMENT,” which means “May the virtue of the great be a teaching for all.”
+It is a very elaborate arch with sculptures of famous characters.
+It has the Latin inscription “VIRTUTIBUS MAIORUM UT SIT OMNIBUS DOCUMENT,” which means “May the virtue of the great be a teaching for all.”

-To be able to take a good photo of Via Augusta and the square itself, I recommend you go up to the viewpoint at the top of the arch.
-It goes up by elevator and the view is very good as you can see.
+To take a good photo of Via Augusta and the square itself, I recommend you go up to the viewpoint at the top of the arch.
+It goes up by elevator, and the view is excellent as you can see.

-On the banks of the Tagus River is the square and from it come sea transports that take you to the other side of the estuary.
+On the banks of the Tagus River is the square, and from it comes sea transport that takes you to the other side of the estuary.

 Rossio Square